Azure/terraform-test/README.md

 # Terraform 0.12

-This repo has been forked and updated to support Terraform 0.12.
-It creates the Docker hub image mattffffff/terraform-test.
+This repo now supports terraform 0.12 alongside 0.11.

 # Usage

 This image can be used for terraform lint or end to end tests against Azure.